 Percolation requires more materials but can be done in 24 hours.
 The cannabis material is ground up and packed into a percolation cone, which sits over another vessel.
 The solvent is poured over this material and slowly drips into the receiving vessel once every 2 to 4 seconds.
 This method typically requires the use of more solvents.

 Tinctures are consumed orally – placed under the tongue, where they are held for a few moments to allow the cannabinoids to absorb through the mucous membranes of the mouth.
-This way of consuming the product usually results in the onset of effects within 15 to 45 minutes, lasting 6 to 8 hours.3 Tinctures can also be swallowed and ingested.
+Usually, this way of consuming the product results in the onset of effects within 15 to 45 minutes, lasting 6 to 8 hours.
+Tinctures can also be swallowed and ingested.
 This results in them being processed by the body like an edible, with onset occurring anywhere from 30 minutes to two hours.
-The effects can last 6 to 8 hours.4
+The effects can last 6 to 8 hours.3

 There are a few really good advantages of consuming CBD via a tincture.
 Depending on where you are located and the legal status of cannabis in that area, you can easily find CBD tinctures in health and wellness stores, and CBD tinctures with various ratios of other cannabinoids, like THC, are generally pretty easy to find in dispensaries.
 These tinctures are great because they have been lab-tested for potency and contaminants, providing a starting point for accurate and safe dosing.

-Tinctures can also be easily made at home using any amount of plant material, decarbed or not, depending on if you want cannabinoid acids like CBDA.
-If stored properly, it has a shelf life of a few years.
-They are an easy and discreet way to get your dosage with an onset time of under an hour and the effects lasting several hours.
+Tinctures can also be easily made at home using any amount of plant material, decarbed or not, depending on whether you want cannabinoid acids like CBDA.
+If stored properly, they have a shelf life of a few years.
+They are an easy and discreet way to get your dosage, with an onset time of under an hour and effects lasting several hours.
 They can be used as is, consumed orally, or infused into other products like edibles or topicals.

 The disadvantage is that if you purchase them in a dispensary, they can get costly, sometimes upwards of $100.
 They may also not be as consistently stocked as faster-moving products like flower, edibles, or cartridges.
 If made at home, it can be difficult to tell exactly how much each dose is, although there are online calculators and formulas to help you better understand your product.
 They don’t often taste great, with pungent earthy herby flavors, although some retail brands have more palatable flavors by adding essential oils like peppermint.
 Although tinctures have many healing properties, some people may not prefer the longer-lasting effects, and it can also be a less social way to consume cannabis.